Support for you

 If there are no available slots, please let us know by contacting us through MHWenquiries@wlv.ac.uk please could you include your student number in any correspondence to us.

 If you are experiencing distress and feel that you require some additional support, please visit the I need help now webpage for further information.
 Please do not forget the importance of talking to someone you trust.
 Let family or friends know what's going on for you.
 They may be able to offer support and help keep you safe.

 If you are a student who is concerned that you might harm yourself, you need to contact an emergency or crisis support service.
 Please visit the I need help now webpage for further information.

 The team has different specialist practitioners.

-Meeting with one of our counsellors or mental health practitioners is about making a positive choice to get help from someone who is not involved in any aspect of your life.
+Meeting with one of our mental health practitioners is about making a positive choice to get help from someone who is not involved in any aspect of your life.
 It offers you the chance to focus on and understand your difficulties.

 If you are allocated an appointment, our focus will be on developing your strengths, skills and resources to cope.
 We help you to find the answers.

 We offer a wide range of wellbeing events throughout the academic year for students to join, including our regular Wellbeing Day and Let's Talk sessions.
 Please take a look at the Wellbeing Champions webpages for the latest activity, and keep an eye on the student news and events page for more student news.